alhajee/ckan/doc/maintaining/configuration.rst

 .. _config_file:

-CKAN configuration file
+FMLD configuration file
 ***********************

-From CKAN 2.9, by default, the configuration file is located at ``/etc/ckan/default/ckan.ini``.
+From FMLD 2.9, by default, the configuration file is located at ``/etc/ckan/default/ckan.ini``.
 Previous releases the configuration file(s)
 were:  ``/etc/ckan/default/development.ini`` or
 ``/etc/ckan/default/production.ini``.
 This section documents all of the config